BryCant/SproutAndBebo/README.md

-# BrySoapGameJame
+# SproutAndBebo
-This be the repository for the 2020 GMTK Game Jam
+This be the repository for the SproutAndBebo game